utdata/icj-project-rig/README.md

 ## Getting started

-All the necessary installations are handled in [icj-setting-up](https://github.com/utdata/icj-setting-up) parts I and II.
+All the necessary installations are handled in [icj-setting-up](https://github.com/utdata/icj-setting-up).

 To start a new project: